 A lot of the specific components that we use are made in Asia (China, Hong Kong, Malaysia).
 We have reliable manufacturing partners that work with us to manufacture our cases, dials, hands as per our specifications.
 We supply them with the design, specifications for material, tolerances, etc. and they are able to make the parts quickly, reliably and to our quality standards.
 The infrastructure they have developed and the experience the have acquired is phenomenal.

-The leather for our straps is sourced in Italy where there is a huge leather industry.
-Before the pandemic, we would be able to visit manufacturers and select our leathers at the site.
-Right now, we receive samples by courrier.
+The leather for our straps is sourced in Europe and where there is a huge leather industry.

 The assembly used to happen in China.
 Our Kickstarter watches were made this way.
 But our goal from day one was to bring manufacturing back home.
 We actually mention it in our Kickstarter campaign from way back in 2015 (https://www.kickstarter.com/projects/1503170848/redwood-watches-for-exploring-the-world)